SECTION C: BUSINESS AND SUPPORT SERVICES

 PROCESS FOR SECURING A PROCUREMENT CARD

-Department heads will identify any employee who may need a procurement card for business-related purposes.
-They will submit a written request to their vice president for approval.
-Once approval is granted, the Vice President for Finance and Administration Office will obtain a signed “Procurement Cardholder Agreement Form.”
-Once this form is signed and on file, the employee may begin using their card.
-If an employee transfers to another department, they must obtain approval from their supervisor for continued use of the card.
+Supervisors will identify any employee who needs a procurement card for business-related purposes.
+They will submit a written request with the supervisor's approval to the procurement office for final approval.
+It is the employee’s responsibility to obtain approvals from their chain of command.
+Once approval is granted, the Procurement Office will obtain a signed “Procurement Cardholder Agreement Form” and provide training on the appropriate use of the card to the employee.
+Once this form is signed and training completed, the employee may begin using their card.
+If an employee transfers to another department, they must obtain approval from their supervisor and the procurement office for continued use of the card.

-When an employee leaves their job at Navarro College, they must return their Procurement Card to the Purchasing Agent.
+When an employee leaves their job at Navarro College, they must return their Procurement Card to the Procurement Office.

 PROCEDURES FOR PROCUREMENT CARD USE